SyncfusionExamples/WPF-Diagram-Examples/Samples/Stencil/StencilCategory/README.md

 # Stencil category sample

 This repository contains sample which shows how to add and customize the stencil category into the diagram stencil.
+Explore more details about the WPF Diagram control refer to the following URL : [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram)

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/stencil#preserving-node-template-while-drag-and-drop